Menu

 Level 1 - Oropouche in the Americas

-Parts of Bolivia, Brazil, Colombia, Dominican Republic, Guyana, and Peru (see map) are reporting a low number of cases of Oropouche.
-Oropouche is spread through the bites of infected midges (small flies) and mosquitoes.
-Country List : Bolivia, Brazil, Colombia, Dominican Republic, Peru, Guyana
+Areas in the following countries are reporting a low number of cases of Oropouche: Bolivia, Brazil, Colombia, Dominican Republic, Ecuador, Guyana, and Peru.
+Oropouche is spread primarily through the bites of infected midges (small flies) and mosquitoes.
+Country List : Bolivia, Brazil, Colombia, Dominican Republic, Peru, Guyana, Ecuador, including the Galápagos Islands

 View all notices